 In 2018 and 2019, we recorded interest expense on the term loan of \$1.7 million and \$1.7 million, respectively.
+In the six months ended June 30, 2019 and 2020, we recorded interest expense on the term loan of \$0.9 million and \$0.4 million, respectively.

-We incurred fees and legal expenses of \$0.1 million in connection with the Oxford Agreement and related Amendments, which are recorded as deferred financing costs and amortized to interest expense.
-We also paid \$0.2 million in fees to Oxford which is reflected as a discount on the debt and is being accreted over the life of the term loan.
-In 2018 and 2019, we recorded interest expense related to deferred financing and debt issuance costs of less than \$0.1 million, respectively.
+We had incurred fees and legal expenses of \$0.1 million in connection with the Oxford Agreement and related Amendments, which were recorded as deferred financing costs and amortized to interest expense.
+We also paid \$0.2 million in fees to Oxford which is reflected as a discount on the debt and was being accreted over the life of the term loan.
+In 2018 and 2019, we recorded interest expense related to deferred financing and debt issuance costs of less than \$0.1 million and less than \$0.1 million, respectively.
+In the six months ended June 30, 2019 and 2020, we recorded interest expense related to deferred financing and debt issuance costs of less than \$0.1 million and less than \$0.1 million, respectively.

 In February 2020, we terminated and paid off in full \$17.3 million, including outstanding loan amount of \$15.0 million, final payment of \$1.3 million, amendment fees of \$0.9 million and accrued interest of \$0.1 million, outstanding under the Oxford Agreement.
+The repayment of the loans under the Oxford Agreement was accounted as extinguishment and the Company recorded a loss on debt extinguishment of \$0.4 million.
 All of our obligations under the Oxford Agreement have been terminated except the indemnity obligation thereunder, which by their terms survive the facility.
 The Success Fee Agreement also remains in full force and effect.